JasonJWilliamsNY/purple_line_dev_doc/step7.rst

   .. warning::
     **Known alpha-version bug**
     After computing Core matrix, other diversity steps may be blocked.
-    Refesh DNA Subway in your browser to unblock these steps.
+    Refresh DNA Subway in your browser to unblock these steps.

 **A. Calculate core matrix**

   1. Click on 'Core matrix' and then click the "run" link.
 Choose a sampling depth based upon the "Sampling depth" tool (described in Section D Step 1, in the *table-trim####.qzv* output; *Interactive Sample Detail* tab).
-     Choose an appropriate classifer (see comments in the tip below) and click :guilabel:`&Submit job`.
+     Choose an appropriate classifier (see comments in the tip below) and click :guilabel:`&Submit job`.

        .. tip::